How to Avoid Miscommunication in Business Text Messaging

 4. Use emojis (wisely)

-Emojis don't replace emotional cues as such, but they can help, as long as you use them sparingly.
+Emojis can't replace emotional cues completely, but as long as you use them in the right quantity, they can help minimise the chances of miscommunication over text.
 They can add a sense of fun to SMS marketing campaigns and can make internal business conversations seem friendlier.
 For instance:

 ‘👍 Can you include last month's sales figures in your report next time, please?’ reads like you did a good job and additional content will make it even better next time.